-

 Many Epidemiology Branch studies take advantage of biological and environmental samples to measure biomarkers of exposure, susceptibility, or effect.
 Our research portfolio includes a mix of “big science” and more narrowly defined work.
 Large multi-purpose cohorts and multi-investigator pooling projects and research consortia address health effects of lifestyle and environmental exposures, gene-environment interactions and genome- and epigenome-wide associations.
 Our portfolio also includes laboratory-based observational and mechanistic studies.
 Cohorts developed and followed by the Branch facilitate multi-disciplinary studies of health effects of environmental exposures and foster collaborations both within NIEHS and with the extramural community.

-The Epidemiology Branch, led by Branch Chief Dale P. Sandler, Ph.D., and Deputy Branch Chief Stephanie J. London, M.D., Dr.P.H., is part of the NIEHS Division of Intramural Research (DIR), which encompasses both basic and applied research.
-The Epidemiology Branch staff includes four tenured Senior Investigators, an Emeritus Scientist, four Tenure-track Investigators, several Staff Scientists, and affiliated investigators, along with many predoctoral and postdoctoral fellows.
-The Branch regularly hosts international visitors, guest researchers, summer students, and other short-term trainees.
+The Epidemiology Branch, led by Branch Chief Dale P. Sandler, Ph.D., and Deputy Branch Chief Kelly K. Ferguson, Ph.D., M.P.H., is part of the NIEHS Division of Intramural Research (DIR), which encompasses both basic and applied research.
+The Epidemiology Branch staff includes three tenured Senior Investigators, two Tenure-track Investigators, three Scientists Emeriti, several Staff Scientists, and affiliated investigators, along with many predoctoral and postdoctoral fellows.
+The Branch regularly hosts international visitors, guest researchers, summer interns, and other short-term trainees.

-The Epidemiology Branch comprises eight Principal Investigator-led research groups, and a research support team:
+The Epidemiology Branch research program comprises five Principal Investigator-led research groups, with active participation by our three contributing Scientists Emeriti, and a research support team:

-• Chronic Disease Epidemiology Group - Led by Dale Sandler, Ph.D., this group uses prospective cohorts to study the impact of environmental and lifestyle exposures on a range of health outcomes.
+- Chronic Disease Epidemiology Group - Led by Dale Sandler, Ph.D., this group uses prospective cohorts to study the impact of environmental and lifestyle exposures on a range of health outcomes.
 The Agricultural Health Study (in collaboration with the NCI) focuses on cancer and non-cancer health risks associated with pesticides and other agricultural exposures.
 The Sister Study focuses on environmental and genetic contributors to breast cancer and other cancer and non-cancer outcomes.
-The GuLF STUDY was developed in response to the 2010 Deepwater Horizon disaster in the Gulf of Mexico.
-Interests of the group include breast cancer, kidney disease and metabolic conditions, autoimmune diseases, neurological diseases, and respiratory health.
+The GuLF STUDY follows persons who cleaned up after the 2010 Deepwater Horizon oil spill disaster.
+Interests of the group include breast and other hormonal cancers, metabolic conditions, autoimmune, kidney and neurological diseases, and respiratory health in relation to individual and ambient environmental and psychosocial exposures across the lifespan.